 Even if you do hire someone else to handle your home maintenance, you need a home warranty.
 What does a home warranty cover if you already have homeowner’s insurance?
-The truth is that warranties are kind of the opposite of typical insurance: They will pay for repairs and replacements of certain systems that break down due to wear and tear.
+However, home warranties aren’t always what they seem.
+They will pay for repairs and replacements of certain systems that break down due to wear and tear.

 A home maintenance binder consists of everything you need to know about your home’s maintenance needs.
-It includes a set of maintenance goals, to-do lists and checklists/calendars (typically arranged by frequency, such as monthly, quarterly, biannually and annually).
+It includes a set of maintenance goals, to-do lists, and checklists/calendars.
+And typically arranged by frequency, such as monthly, quarterly, biannually, and annually).

-You should also include a section dedicated to service providers, such as phone numbers for your insurance helpline, your warranty contact, professional services like pest control and the police and fire departments in your area as well as emergency friend and family contacts.
-This provides you a one-stop-shop for everything about your home’s maintenance.
+You should also include a section dedicated to service providers.
+Like phone numbers for your insurance helpline, your warranty contact, professional services like pest control.
+And the police and fire departments in your area, as well as emergency friend and family contacts.
+This provides you a one-stop shop for everything about your home’s maintenance.

-If home maintenance is not your thing but you can’t afford to pay someone to help, there is only one good solution: Choose the right home for you.
+Maybe home maintenance is not your thing!
+And you can’t afford to pay someone to help.
+You can find a property that suits your needs.
 Certain properties have fewer maintenance needs than others.

-For example, a new-construction condo likely shouldn’t need interior maintenance for years, and the exterior spaces should be covered by the HOA.
+For example, a new construction condo shouldn’t need interior maintenance for years, and the HOA should cover the exterior spaces.
 Conversely, larger, older homes are maintenance nightmares, with expensive surprises lurking in every nook and cranny.

-When we purchased our townhouse, it was new construction and thankfully, for the first 5 years, there wasn’t much work in terms of home maintenance.
+When we purchased our townhouse, it was new construction.
+And thankfully, for the first five years, there wasn’t much work in terms of home maintenance.
 If you purchase an older home, that might turn out to be a completely different story.

 Additionally, the fewer things you have, the less you need to clean and maintain.
-You should try to live a minimalist lifestyle, eliminating anything that is unnecessary to your typical function, so you can reduce your home maintenance load.
+It would help to choose a minimalist lifestyle.
+This means eliminating anything unnecessary to your typical function to reduce your home maintenance load.

 Don’t forget to read 7 Of My Favorite Cleaning Hacks too!